netscaler/netscaler-observability-exporter/docs/index.md

 ### Citrix ADC Observability Exporter with Prometheus as the endpoint for time series data

 When Prometheus is specified as the format for time series data, Citrix ADC Observability Exporter collects various metrics from Citrix ADCs and converts them to appropriate Prometheus format and exports them to the Prometheus server.
 These metrics include counters of the virtual servers, services to which the analytics profile is bound and global counters of HTTP, TCP and so on.

+### Citrix ADC Observability Exporter with Splunk Enterprise as the endpoint

+When Splunk Enterprise is specified as the transaction endpoint, Citrix ADC Observability Exporter collects indexes, audit logs, and events and exports to Splunk Enterprise.
+Splunk Enterprise captures indexes and correlates real-time data in a repository from which it can generate reports, graphs, dashboards, and visualizations.
+Splunk Enterprise provides a graphical representation of these data.

 ## Deployment